mhaythornthwaite/Freshwater_Fish_Prediction/README.md

 A simple convnet was tested next.
 3 convolutional layers and 2 max pooling layers form the basis of the convolutional block.
 This is then flattened and connected to 2 dense layers for classification.

-Images were resampled to various sizes for training however, the original 32 * 32 resolution resulted in highest accuracy and least overfitting.
-As seen in figure 4, using a convolutional architecture results in a doubling of accuracy to 19%.
+Images were resampled to various sizes for training however, the original 32 * 32 resolution resulted in the highest accuracy and least overfitting.
+As seen in figure 4, using a convolutional architecture produces a doubling of accuracy vompared to an MLP to 19%.

 <img src="https://raw.githubusercontent.com/mhaythornthwaite/Freshwater_Fish_Prediction/master/figures//combined_figures_for_report/4a_basic_convnet.png" alt="Figure 4">

 <em>Figure 4. (a) Results averaged from 10 models trained with random weights initialisation.
 Grey shade shows one standard deviation around the validation accuracy.
 Validation accuracy rises to 19% after 90 epochs. (b) Grey shade shows one standard deviation around the validation loss.
 Overfitting of the loss function on the validation data appears after around 20 epochs.
 Note that the validation loss for the first epoch is lower than the training loss.
-This is because training loss is measured during each epoch whereas validation loss is measured after. </em>
+This is likely because training loss is measured during each epoch whereas validation loss is measured after. </em>

 <br>

-In an attempt to reduce the overfitting in this model, L2 regularisation was added to the loss function, and a modest dropout layer (rate = 0.2) added to the model after flattening.
+To reduce the overfitting in this model, L2 regularisation was added to the loss function, and a modest dropout layer (rate = 0.2) added to the model after flattening.
 Accuracy remains roughly the same, increasing slightly to 20%.
 We do however, see a decrease in overfitting apparent in the validation loss, seen in figure 5.

 <img src="https://raw.githubusercontent.com/mhaythornthwaite/Freshwater_Fish_Prediction/master/figures//combined_figures_for_report/4b_basic_convnet_reg.png" alt="Figure 5">